 A Graphic Language for The Guardian

 The Guardian has a wide range of newsletters covering many topics.
 I was brought in for 3 months to lead design in the newly formed Newsletters team and create a graphic language and design system.
-The goal was to bring together the existing newsletters into a cohesive product offering with an exiting and recognisable style and support the creation of new newsletters.
+The goal was to bring together the existing newsletters into a cohesive product offering with an exciting and recognisable style and support the creation of new newsletters.

 Guidelines